rileyfletch/rileyfletch/README.md

-Sophomore in community college majoring in computer science with an interest in software and web development
+Sophomore in community college majoring in computer science planning to transfer Fall of '23 and graduate in '25
 <br>
+My interests are primarily in web development, app development, and machine learning
 <br>
 I also like solving coding problems on [CodeWars](https://www.codewars.com/users/nrfletcher) and [LeetCode](https://leetcode.com/nrfletcher/)